Call 07760 161201 or e-mail: Andrew.mach83@gmail.com

 e-mail: Andrew.mach83@gmail.com

-Your pilot, Andy Davenport, is a current Flying Instructor, with over 10,000 hours flight time on more than 50 aircraft types, ranging from Spitfires to Gulfstream corporate jets, operating Worldwide.
+Your pilot, Andy Davenport, is a current Flying Instructor, with thousands of hours on more than 50 aircraft types, ranging from Spitfires to Gulfstream corporate jets, operating Worldwide.

 Andy has also held CAA Display Authorisations for both the Douglas DC3 and Spitfire.